Catacoeloceras

 Catacoeloceras is a genus of ammonite that lived during Middle Toarcian stage of early Jurassic.
-Members of this genus existed from Bifrons Subzone of Bifrons Zone to Variabilis Zone.
-Their fossils were found in Europe, northern Africa, Asia, North America and South America.
-It has evolved from Porpoceras.
+Members of this genus existed from the Bifrons Subzone of the Bifrons Zone to the Variabilis Zone.
+Their fossils have been found in Europe, northern Africa, Asia, North America and South America.
+It is believed to have evolved from Porpoceras.

 Description

 Ammonites belonging to this genus have cadicone shells with depressed, rounded whorl section.
-Some species have almost spheroconic shells and these ones were designated as genus Transicoeloceras, which is considered to be a synonym of Catacoeloceras by some authors, while sometimes it is considered to be a valid genus.
-Ribs can be both simple or bifurcating.
-In the case of most of the species, ventrolateral tubercules are present.
-On body chamber, between tubercules, venter can be smooth and flat.
-Before mouth border, there is constriction.
-Size dimorphism is present in this genus.
+Some species have almost spheroconic shells and these ones were designated as genus Transicoeloceras.
+Transicoeloceras is now considered a synonym of Catacoeloceras by some authors, although others still regard it as a valid genus.
+The ribs on these shells can be either simple or bifurcating.
+Most species display ventrolateral tubercules and the venter between these tubercles on the body chamber is often smooth and flat.
+A constriction is present near the mouth border.
+The genus also exhibits size dimorphism.
 Genus Mucrodactylites is considered to be a microconch.